Summer Theater Arts Education program underwritten by dnr Laboratories, LLC

 production and stagecraft, teaching skills that easily translate to the workplace.

-Participation in this program benefits not only the students, but the larger community as parents and friends become part of the supporting team encouraging ASK students to regularly attend after school and realizing the pride of achievement at the end of semester program.
-ASK serves an important need to those kids who need a safe place to go after school and whose families cannot afford alternative, fee-based arts education programs.
+Participation in this program benefits not only the students, but the larger community as parents and friends become part of the supporting team encouraging KTA students to regularly attend after school and realizing the pride of achievement at the end of semester program.
+KTA serves an important need to those kids who need a safe place to go after school and whose families cannot afford alternative, fee-based arts education programs.
 80-90% of this student population is eligible for free or reduced-price school meals.

 Thank you for your support!

-Supporting ASK is an investment in the future of the lives of Bridgeport students.
+Supporting KTA is an investment in the future of the lives of Bridgeport students.
 In addition to gaining performing experience, they also learn to relate better to others and build self-confidence and social behavior skills.

 The Klein also has a complementary partnership with KEYS (Kids Empowered by Your Support), which offers private musical instrument instruction to approximately 70 Bridgeport students in grades 2 through 12.
 Classes are held on Saturdays at The Klein, and the string and brass ensembles perform two concerts each school year.
 On May 3, 2016 the KEYS Orchestra fulfilled a long held dream and performed at Carnegie Hall!
 KEYS also prepares some students for eventual participation in the Greater Bridgeport Youth Orchestras, a longtime Klein partner.